-Wind turbines have a range of sizes.
-Single, small turbines are smaller than 100 kilowatts and are typically used for residential, agricultural, and small commercial or industrial applications.
+Wind turbines appear in a vast range of sizes.
+Single, small turbines that generate fewer than 100 kilowatts are often used in residential, agricultural, and small commercial or industrial applications.
 The utility-scale turbines present in most wind farms are capable of generating anything from 100 kilowatts to several megawatts and are used to power electrical grids.
-These are much larger and are typically grouped into wind farms.
-The third size is offshore wind turbines, which are the largest and typically taller than the Statue of Liberty) with blades 200 feet long—and newer models are even bigger.
+These are much larger, averaging 300 feet in height (higher than the Statue of Liberty) with blades 200 feet long—and newer models are even bigger.
 Offshore wind turbines are the largest of all, and can harness powerful ocean winds and generate very large amounts of electricity.

-Modern wind turbines start generating electricity when wind speeds reach six to nine miles per hour.
+Modern wind turbines can generate electricity at wind speeds as low as six to nine miles per hour.
 This is known as the cut-in speed.
-If winds reach over 55 miles per hour, the turbines shut off to prevent damage to the equipment.
-Because they can operate in such a wide range of wind conditions, modern wind turbines can generate usable amounts of electricity over 90% of the time.
+If wind speeds exceed 55 miles per hour, the turbines shut off to prevent damage to the equipment.
+Because they can operate in such a wide range of wind conditions, modern wind turbines are able to generate usable amounts of electricity more than 90% of the time.
 However, wind farms occasionally spark concern regarding their impact on the visual landscape and/or the surrounding environment.

 China is the largest producer of wind power in the world, having generated 466.5 terawatt hours (TWh) of wind power in 2021, more than 29% of the global total of 1,596.4 TWh produced during the year.
 The United States is the second-largest producer of wind power, and generated 341.40 TWh of wind power in 2021, equal to just over 21% of total global production.
-Together, China and the United States generated over 52% of the world's wind power in 2021.
+Together, China and the United States generated 50.6% of the world's wind power in 2021.